-If you have sick sinus syndrome, your sinus node isn't functioning properly, so your heart rate may be too slow (bradycardia) or too fast (tachycardia) or irregular.
+If you have sick sinus syndrome, your sinus node isn't functioning properly, causing your heart rate to be too slow (bradycardia), too fast (tachycardia) or irregular.

 - Sinus arrest.
-The sinus node activity pauses.
+The sinus node activity pauses, causing skipped beats.

 - Bradycardia-tachycardia syndrome.
 The heart rate alternates between abnormally fast and slow rhythms, usually with a long pause (asystole) between heartbeats.